What CSS & PMS Qualifiers Say About Sir Kazim! Read Now

 Important Vocabulary

-• Tact (noun): The ability to deal with people sensitively
+• Meaning: The ability to deal with sensitive situations or people with care, sensitivity, and good judgement

 Important Ideas of the Passage